 Keeping up with the latest research and updates is critical to pushing the right information at the right time.
 The following are highlights from the public health and government sectors.

-Research, Statistics and Clinical Guidance
+Research, Statistics and Clinical Updates

-- Summary of the 2020-2021 Flu Season | CDC
+- Frequently Asked Questions: 2022-2023 Flu Season | CDC

-- Flu Guidance and Resources for Hospitals | DSHS
+- Flu Surveillance Data | Texas DSHS

-- Recommendations for Prevention and Control of Influenza in Children | American Academy of Pediatrics
+- Preparing for the 2022-23 Flu Season | American Academy of Pediatrics